AimeeRose/aimeerose.github.io/_posts/2014-11-22-nfl-avg-yds-per-play.markdown

 # The end of the NFL driven by head injuries

-Journalists are predicting [the end of the NFL][grantland].
-Driving these predictions are the lawsuits by current and former players suffering [concussions][wiki-concussions] and head injuries.
-In parallel with this controversy comes coverage of violence in players' personal lives.
+Journalists predicting [the end of the NFL][grantland] cite lawsuits by current and former players suffering [concussions][wiki-concussions] and head injuries.
+Alongside these lawsuits are reports of violent controversies in players' personal lives.

-What's worse is these two trends may be related: according to [this article in vice sports][vice-sports], doctors examining former players at Boston University linked their football-related brain injuries to depression and impulse control.
-So, not only are potential future NFL players being forbidden from the sport by concerned parents, but conscientious fans may feel a tremor of hesitation, at least for a half-second, before they turn on the game.
+What's worse is these two trends are related: according to [vice sports][vice-sports], doctors examining former players at Boston University linked their football-related brain injuries to depression and impulse control.
+Heeding these injuries, parents of potential NFL players are forbidding participation in the sport, and conscientious fans  are second-guessing their devotion to the game.

 However, in spite of all this, I continue to watch football, as do an increasing number of Americans (and the English!
-American football is apparently favored by the mayor of London, [Boris Johnson][nbc-sports]).
-This is really just a preamble for my own prediction for the end of football.
+American football is enjoyed by the mayor of London, [Boris Johnson][nbc-sports]).

-# The end of the NFL driven by game predictability

-It may be the game itself becomes too predictable to enjoy.
+# Ever-more powerful players

+An aspect of sports that as always been of interest is the continuous advancement of athletes in the same sport over time.
+Athletes, over time with advances in nutrition and training seem to get better and better.
+How good they get and how long will it take to get there?

+In American Football, players are getting ever more powerful.
+This has translated into a greater probability of conversion for any given play over time.
+This is shown in the scatterplot below, using data from [pro-football-reference.com ][pro-football-reference].
+If you take this to its extreme where every play results in a first down, the game itself becomes too predictable to enjoy.
 One of the reasons sports (and sports betting) is so popular is because of the high degree of unpredictability.
-A superior football fan suggested offensive yards gained per play may be increasing because players are getting better and better.

 **If players are getting more and more powerful over time, they could become so powerful they are able to drive the ball to the endzone every possession.**

-Reasonable predictions are data-driven.
-I scoured the internet for data, and ultimately the data below came from [pro-football-reference.com][pro-football-reference].^

 The evidence agrees with the theory offensive plays are gaining more yards per play than the year prior.
-This relationship has a high degree of statistical signifance (the probability the relationship is actually random being 2.183e-07).
-Admittedly, the increase is minor, about 0.026 yards per year.
+This relationship has a high degree of statistical signifance (the probability the relationship is random being 2.183e-07).
+Admittedly, the advancement is very small, about 0.026 yards per year.

-A similarly strong and positive relationship was found between the likelihood of a play resulting in a conversion over time.
+Correspondingly, a strong and positive relationship was found between the likelihood of a play resulting in a conversion over time.
 The likelihood a play results in a first down, year over year, is increasing by 0.128% (in 2013, the percentage of plays resulting in a first down was 27.8%).
 Again, this is a